Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 - **Sync Direction**: This determines how the synchronization works.
 How each mode works is explained [above](#overview):

     - Default (leave blank): *recommended for most users.*
-    - True: enter the word "True" to use this mode
-    - Both: enter the word "Both" to use this mode *recommended for advanced users only*.
+    - Bidirectional: enter the word "Bidirectional" to use this mode. *Recommended for advanced users only*.
 Only use this mode if you have a well-defined set of workflows that make sense in both systems, and that do not conflict.
 If using this mode *make the polling interval as short as possible* (to avoid conflicting changes in the two systems) as the integration works at the record-level, not the field level.
+    - NoRequirements: enter the word "NoRequirements" to use this mode

 - **Requirement Types**: This should be set to a comma-separated list of IDs of any Jira issue types that you want to be synchronized with Spira requirements instead of incidents.
 If you leave this blank, all Jira issue types will be synchronized with incidents (user stories/epics will not be synced at all).
 - **Link Type**: This field should either be set to the name of a Jira issue link type or be left blank.
 If you want the datasync to create links between Jira issues, based off of existing associations between Spira incidents and/or requirements, then enter in an issue link type name.
 If you do not want Jira to create these links between issues based off data in Spira, then leave this field blank.
 The artifact associations from Spira will sync to Jira as links of that type.
 All the link types from Jira will sync to Spira as 'Related-to'.
 You can get the list of issue link types from the following screen in Jira: